hddyyyb/MeMoTune/README.md

  # Llmm Repository

-This repository contains the implementation of Llmm, which utilizes LoRA and LoftQ to optimize parameter distributions in the probability measure space, enhancing efficiency and effectiveness in natural language tasks.
+This repository contains the implementation of Llmm, enhancing efficiency and effectiveness in natural language tasks.

 ---